Phani943/Image-Captioning/README.md

 ## Dataset

 The image IDs and their captions are collected from Hugging Face, selecting the first 200k rows from 500k rows for the dataset.
-Using these image IDs and an <span style="color:red;">Amazon AWS bucket</span>, the corresponding images were downloaded from ***Open Images***, a vast collection of diverse images.
+Using these image IDs and an ***Amazon AWS bucket***, the corresponding images were downloaded from ***Open Images***, a vast collection of diverse images.
 These 200k images are then placed on Kaggle.
 The entire data preparation process, including creating the Kaggle dataset, is detailed in the `data_preparation.ipynb` notebook.

 ## Project Structure